 Under Fire For Alleged Sexual Harassment, Texas Rep. Blake Farenthold Resigns

-Embattled Rep. Blake Farenthold, R-Texas, announced Friday he has resigned from Congress, months after reports first surfaced that he had used taxpayer money to settle a sexual harassment claim by a former staffer.
+Embattled Rep. Blake Farenthold, R-Texas, announced Friday that he has resigned from Congress, months after reports surfaced that he had used taxpayer money to settle a sexual harassment claim by a former staffer.

 "While I planned on serving out the remainder of my term in Congress, I know in my heart it's time for me to move along and look for new ways to serve," the four-term congressman said in a statement.